DHI/mikeio/docs/dataset.md

   2:  V velocity <v velocity component> (meter per sec)
   3:  Current speed <Current Speed> (meter per sec)
 ```

+## Plotting

+In most cases, you will *not* plot the Dataset, but rather it's DataArrays.
+But there are two exceptions:

+* dfs0-Dataset : plot all items as timeseries with ds.plot()
+* scatter : compare two items using ds.plot.scatter(x="itemA", y="itemB")

+See details in the [API specification](_DatasetPlotter) below.

 ## Properties
 The Dataset (and DataArray) has several properties: